danganhvu1998/myINIAD/markdownNote/thirdYear/computerSystem/computerSystem.md

 + OpenMP is a technology that turns a serial program into a parallel one
 + Compare these following code
   + No parallel.
-Output is always the same
+Output is always the same.

     ```C++
     #include <stdio.h>